.

 The number of published exercise trials in people living with spinal cord injury (PwSCI) has grown exponentially over the past five decades.
 However, the trials often have methodological limitations, which affect the quality and the clinical relevance of the research.
 For instance, a systematic review of 211 exercise studies involving PwSCI detected serious or very serious risk of bias for all outcomes of interest (i.e., cardiorespiratory fitness, power output, muscle strength, cardiovascular disease, and bone health).
 Such potential for bias negatively affects the certainty of the evidence of exercise-intervention research with PwSCI and the confidence with which clinicians and scientists can make recommendations about using exercise to improve health outcomes in PwSCI.

-Recently, an international team of authors used a consensus-based process to formulate a set of 33 recommendations for conducting exercise-intervention research involving PwSCI1[1].
 The recommendations address elements such as participant recruitment, outcome measurement, exercise intervention prescription and delivery, supporting adherence to the intervention, fidelity of the delivery of the intervention, and monitoring and reporting adverse events.
 It is expected that adopting these recommendations will increase the quality and the overall certainty of the evidence regarding the effects of exercise on health outcomes in PwSCI.

 The purpose of this special issue is to provide detailed guidance on how to follow the recommendations.
 For example, the recommendations outline what should be measured in exercise trials, but they do not explain how to conduct these assessments; the recommendations advise meaningfully engaging people with SCI in the design of studies, but do not explain how to do this effectively.
 We invite papers to this special issue that address these, and other questions of how to conduct high-quality SCI exercise research in a manner that aligns with the newly developed recommendations.